Zeel200/E-Commerce/README.md

 ## 🌟 Features

 - 📱 **Responsive Design**: Fully compatible with desktop and mobile devices.
-- 🛒 **Product Listings**: Display products with clear and attractive layouts.
+- 🛒 **Book Listings**: Display books with clear and attractive layouts
-- 🔍 **Search Functionality**: Easily find products with a user-friendly search bar.
 - 🎨 **Modern UI**: Sleek design with attention to detail, providing a great shopping experience.
 - ⚡ **Optimized Performance**: Fast-loading pages for seamless navigation.